dat2Cph/content/oop_git_tdd/git-tdd/git.md

   - `git diff <filename>`: shows the changes made to a specific file since the last commit
   - `git diff <commit hash> <filename>`: shows the changes made to a specific file since a previous commit
   - `git diff <branchname>`: shows the changes made to the files in the current branch since the specified branch
+19. Making a branch from a previous commit (useful when you want access to a previous version of the code)
+  - `git branch <branchname> <commit hash>`: creates a new branch from a previous commit

 ### Dos and Don'ts
 1. **Commit often, push often**